 |Director – Prof. Aren M. Maeir

 I was born in Rochester, NY, in 1958, and immigrated with my family to Israel in 1969, and I completed my elementary and secondary schooling in Jerusalem.
 Between 1977 and 1982 I served in the Israeli army, attaining the rank of Captain.
 I studied at the Hebrew University of Jerusalem, attaining a B.A. in Archaeology and Jewish History (1986, summa cum laude), and a Ph.D. in Archaeology (1997, summa cum laude).
 My primary expertise is Biblical and Ancient Near Eastern Archaeology, with a particular focus on the Bronze and iron Ages of the Ancient Near East.
 I also have collaborated with many scholars in numerous inter- and multi-disciplinary projects, particularly those relating to the application of scientific methods in archaeology as as well as anthropological perspectives in archaeology.
 I have participated in excavations at numerous sites in Israel, including: Hazor, Jerusalem, Beth Shean, and Qasile, and have directed archaeological excavations and surveys in Jerusalem (The Western Wall Tunnels, Mamilla, Kikar Safra, Malha), Tell es-Safi/Gath, the Beth Shean Valley, and Tel Yavneh.
 Needless to say, my primary professional focus is the Tell es-Safi/Gath Archaeological Project.
-Over the years I have published close to 100 scholarly and popular studies in various journals and books, and have written and edited several books.
-I have also received close to $6 million in research grants, mostly for projects relating to the Tell es-Safi/Gath Archaeological Project.
-I am based at (and formerly served as the chairmen of) the Martin (Szusz) Department of Land of Israel Studies and Archaeology at Bar-Ilan University, which is located in Ramat-Gan, Israel, where I teach Biblical and Ancient Near Eastern Archaeology.
+Over the years I have published close to 300 scholarly and popular studies in various journals and books, and have written and edited several books.
+I have also received close to $8 million in research grants, mostly for projects relating to the Tell es-Safi/Gath Archaeological Project.
+I am based at (and formerly served as the chairmen of) the Martin (Szusz) Department of Land of Israel Studies and Archaeology at Bar-Ilan University, which is located in Ramat-Gan, Israel, where I teach Biblical and Ancient Near Eastern Archaeology, and serve as the head of the Institute of Archaeology.
 I am also the director of the “Minerva Center for the Relations between Israel and Aram in Biblical Times” (RIAB), and serve as co-editor of the Israel Exploration Journal.

-I am married to Adina (neé Hartman), and we have three sons, a daughter in law, two grandchildren, and live in Jerusalem (see here for my CV and list of publications, and here for my academia.edu page with most of my publications).
+I am married to Adina (neé Hartman), and we have three sons, a daughter in law, three grandchildren, and live in Jerusalem (see here for my CV and list of publications, and here for my academia.edu page with most of my publications).